-When deciding on a business name, you may want to simultaneously check for domain availability for your website.
-You do not want to pay money to reserve a business name only to find that you cannot reserve a domain name that references your business name in some way.
-There are dozens of companies that offer web domain registration such as NetworkSolutions.com, GoDaddy.com, Domains.com, etc. Shop around as domain registration pricing can vary with the length of the reservation, the domain extension you select (.com, .net, .biz, etc.), and the additional services that you select with your domain such as email, web-hosting and analytics.
+When deciding on a business name, you may want to check for domain availability for your website simultaneously.
+You do not want to pay money to reserve a business name only to find that you cannot somehow reserve a domain name that references your business name.
+There are dozens of companies that offer web domain registration, such as NetworkSolutions.com, GoDaddy.com, Domains.com, etc. Shop around as domain registration pricing can vary with the length of the reservation, the domain extension you select (.com, .net, .biz, etc.), and the additional services you choose with your domain, such as email web-hosting and analytics.

-You will want to make sure that the web host that you select is able to support the IDX vendor of your choice.
+You will want to make sure that the web host you select can support the IDX vendor of your choice.
 The Internet Data Exchange (IDX) is the computer feed that allows your website to display listings from your local Multiple Listing Service and for users to conduct searches of those properties in real-time based on selected criteria.
 If you want an all-in-one solution, several vendors are available who sell IDX-enabled customized websites to get you up and running quickly.
 Just read the fine print and make sure you maintain ultimate ownership over your company's domain and your internet identity.